streamanalyze/streamanalyze.github.io/docs/md/edge_devices/README.md

 ```
 before the call to `edge_listener`.

-NOTE>  **Note:** the connect config is a base-64 encoded JSON object with all known addresses for the server together with the Certificate, private key and other
+> [note]  **Note:** the connect config is a base-64 encoded JSON object with all known addresses for the server together with the Certificate, private key and other
 meta-data needed to connect seamlessly.